senggan/Cleaning/CODEBOOK.md

 activityrecognition@smartlab.ws
 www.smartlab.ws

-Output data are 68 columns.
+Output data are 68 columns and 180 rows.
 The description of each Columns are as follows:

 Column 3 to 68 has the range of value from -1.0 to 1.0.
 They are the mean of the mean or standard deviation of the specific measurement.